Matt has a home-based business selling things using Fulfillment by Amazon.

 These are my favorite stores to check for items to sell on Amazon FBA.

 5. Dollar Stores

-Big words of warning right here right at the beginning.
-Dollar stores sound like they would be great for this but you need to be careful you are not buying something that is restricted or gated from your selling account.
+Dollar stores sound like they would be great for flipping retail items, but you need to be careful not to buy something that is restricted or gated from your selling account.
 A gated or restricted product is one that Amazon does not let third-party sellers sell.
-Be very careful of sales ranks here and only buy an item when you are confident you can flip it.
+Only buy an item when you are confident you can flip it.

 - Party Supplies

 You would be shocked at what you can find and sell for a profit at these stores!

 Read More From Toughnickel

 Weird idea, but hear me out.
 Malls have a ton of stores and depending on the season they may be clearing out a lot of inventory.
 An outlet mall is even better so find a few and get your scanners out.
 You can find almost any kind of product at the mall and I highly recommend you take a walk around your local mall.
 Ask the associates at the stores where the clearance sections are or when they add items to the clearance section.
 If you are selling clothing on Amazon or eBay I highly recommend you look at the mall!

 - As seen on TV stores

 There are a lot of liquidation stores out there.
 My local liquidation store only opens on Fridays and Saturdays, but there always have something there that is ungated to me and at a reasonable price to flip for a profit!
 Be careful of gated categories and brands though!
 That lego set is a great price but you are definitely gated and unable to sell Lego on Amazon FBA! eBay for the Lego!